VishalliMaini/AutoMuteTone/README.md

 # Audio Mixer with GStreamer in Go

 This project implements an audio mixer using GStreamer in Go.
-The application combines audio from a microphone and a test tone generator, adjusting the output based on the microphone's audio level.
+The application takes audio from a microphone and a test tone generator, adjusting the output based on the microphone's audio level.

 ## Table of Contents